 Gender equality is easy to define.
 It is each person being treated the same regardless of their sex.
 To provide separate bathrooms for the sexes is not a policy of gender equality.
 Salary decisions, promotions, hiring decisions, firing decisions should all be made without regard to the sex of the individual.
 To further this point, pregnancy should be treated like any other medical condition that is temporary.
 It should not adversely affect that employee’s development, promotability, salary increases or any other aspect of employment.
 Employers are legally unable to discriminated based on pregnancy as a gender issue.

 While the statistics on harassment in the workplace favors it being a gender equality issue, it’s actually not.
 The behaviors prohibited by law are regardless of the victim’s sex or sexual orientation.
 Both sexes have been sexually harassed (unwanted advances, jokes, and innuendo, offering advancement in exchange for sexual favors) in the workplace and it is illegal in all cases.
 For more information on protections provided by The Civil Rights Act of 1964 go here.

 If you need help understanding the gender issues in the workplace or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.